What We Do

 To support the Agency’s mission of helping Palestine refugees achieve their full human development potential and a decent standard of living, the UNRWA Relief and Social Services (RSS) programme provides a range of direct and indirect social protection services.
 We have three main goals:

 - We provide social safety net assistance, on a quarterly basis, to the most impoverished Palestine refugees.
-Of the some 5.7 million Palestine refugees UNRWA serves, it is estimated that 1.2 million live in absolute poverty, and 700,000 in abject poverty, unable to meet their most basic food needs.
+Of the some 5.9 million Palestine Refugees registered with UNWRA, it is estimated that 1.2 million live in absolute poverty, and 700,000 in abject poverty, unable to meet their most basic food needs.
 As of the beginning of 2020, approximately 156,000 people received cash-based transfers and 98,000 received food assistance as per the social safety net assistance under the programme budget funded Social Safety Net programme (SSNP), which provides basic food commodities along with modest supplemental cash assistance.

 - We maintain, update and preserve Palestine refugees' records.
 More than 17 million documents, including birth certificates, property deeds and registration documents, some of them dating back to pre-1948 Palestine, have been scanned and preserved.
 A new, Agency-wide Refugee Registration Information System helps determine Palestine refugees’ eligibility for UNRWA services and allows them to submit important amendments and changes to their records.